webofdata/specification-archived/specification.md

 #### Context Rules

-All property names, '@id' property values, and subject references values are full URIs.
-However, to simplify documents and avoid repeating long URI strings these values can be specified either as CURIEs or as simple values that are resolved against a context.
+All property names, '@id' property values, and subject reference values are full URIs.
+However, to simplify documents and avoid repeating long URI strings these values can be specified either as CURIEs or as simple values that are resolved against a base prefix defined in a context.

-When a CURIE or simple value is used then they must be resolved against some context.
+When a CURIE or simple value is used then they must be resolved against a context.
 A document collection or a single document can describe the context in which CURIEs and simple values are expanded.

 A context is declared using the special '@context' property.
 The value of the '@context' property is a JSON object with two keys.
 The allowed keys are "namespaces" and "datatypes".

 The "namespaces" key has a value that is a JSON object.
 The keys in this object correspond to the first part of a CURIE and the value (which must be a string) is the expansion.

 The "datatypes" key is used to define the datatypes of values based on their key.
-In general the datatypes are infered from the JSON data type.
-However, JSON data types are limited and this mechanism allows for a greater range of basic types, via XML Schema, and also for extension types to be introduced.
+In general the datatypes are inferred from the JSON data type.
+However, JSON data types are limited and this mechanism allows for a greater range of basic types, via XML Schema datatypes, and also for extension types to be introduced.

 If a datatype is defined for a key then the value of that property MUST be either a string or a list of strings.